chowdam/DatabaseQueries/README.md

 # DatabaseQueries
-to store all database erlated scripts at one place for a project to manage version control
+To store all database related scripts at one place for a project to manage version control

+These script files are created in Azure Data Studio